Digital object identifier (DOI)

 URL (website address)

-followed by a /full or /abstract suffix, for the full text or abstract, respectively.
+A /full or /abstract suffix can be used for the full text or abstract, respectively.

 So for the example review, the URL is: